aimeos/map/README.md

 The method is similar to [merge()](#merge) but also replaces elements with numeric keys.
 These would be added by `merge()` with a new numeric key.

+The keys are preserved in the returned map.

 **Examples:**

 ```php